ignaciofrizzera/music-activity-data-etl/README.md

 **Future Possibilities**: The dataset created from this ETL offers extensive potential for additional visualizations and analyses.
 However, the current focus is on the features just described.

+## What I Learned
+- Got a lot more familiar with the whole AWS ecosystem.
+- Learned about CI/CD (Github Actions workflows).
+- Integrated my CI/CD to my AWS resources (Lambda Functions), which was pretty cool and simple.
+- Discovered the Step-Functions service, which I found very interesting and powerful.
+I'd like to dig deeper in how to create and deploy them as code instead of doing it by hand with the web interface (similar to what I did with my Lambdas and my CI/CD).

 ## Pivoting
 The original idea of this project was to use the song characteristics I mentioned earlier, and by a hand-made dataset of similar songs, train a machine learning model that could decide if two songs sounded similar or not.
 This could be used in the future once this whole thing is working and I gather enough data, but I decided moving into simpler things (I believe) and go with this ETL idea.